SeyTo/ProjectLocator/README.md

  $ pro [0-9] srcs (same as above, but also change to 'srcs' directory.)
  $ pro l srcs     (goto last project's 'srcs' directory.)
  $ pro ta         (shows latest project's tasks - depends on `task` program )
+ $ pro ta tag     (runs the above command but with tag, using task's tag system.)
 ```
 #### TODO:

+  - migrate non-directory changes to python
   - Let ProLo create a new project with specified template.
     - Custom todo reader at a specified location.
   - Lets ProLo know that there are main sub folders that contain generic information which should be navigated quickly.